mricon/totp-cgi/INSTALL.rst

     chown -R totpcgiprov:totpcgi /etc/totpcgi/totp
     chown -R totpcgiprov:totpcgiprov /var/www/totpcgi-provisioning

+Now copy conf/templates into /etc/totpcgi/templates.
+You want to edit the .html files in the templates directory to your liking, unless you work for Example Company, LTD. Review the settings in /etc/totpcgi/provisioning.conf as well, to make sure the defaults are sane.

 Configuring Apache is going to be less straightforward.
 To run these two CGIs as two different users, we'll need to create two separate VirtualHost entries, but this becomes tricky with SSL: